 How Long has Atrium School Been in Existence?

 Atrium School was founded in 2001 and has been operating continuously since then.
-You can search for us on the Florida Department of Education’s Florida Private Schools Directory by clicking “All Schools” and then selecting Palm Beach as the district.
+You can search for us on the Florida Department of Education’s Florida Private Schools Directory by clicking “All Schools” and then selecting Duval as the district.
 Schools are listed alphabetically.

 May I Enroll in a Private School and Still Homeschool My Child?

 YES, as long as the private school offers a non-campus or homeschooling option.